AlvarBer/Persimmon/docs/src/implementation.md

 Third Iteration
 ---------------
-For the third and final iteration the focus was on improving the visual aspect, adding helpful aids to the user experience.
+For the third and final iteration, the focus was on improving the visual aspect, adding helpful aids to the user experience.
 The main addition being adding a notification systems that gives feedback to the user about the outcome of their actions and the type systems that prevents